 For the first non-trivial case $\mathfrak{g}=\fsl_3$, a major progress on the space $\A_{\mathfrak{sl}_3,\Sigma}(\bZ^T)$ has been made by Douglas--Sun \cite{DS20I,DS20II} and Kim \cite{Kim21}.
 They describe this space as an appropriate space of Kuperberg's $\fsl_3$-webs \cite{Kuperberg} by introducing an $\fsl_3$-version of the intersection coordinates with an ideal triangulation.
-Their coordinates can be also extended to the space $\A_{\mathfrak{sl}_3,\Sigma}(\bQ^T)$ by scaling equivariance.
+Their coordinates can also be extended to the space $\A_{\mathfrak{sl}_3,\Sigma}(\bQ^T)$ by scaling equivariance.

-\subsection{Geometric model for the tropical space \texorpdfstring{$\X_{\mathfrak{sl}_3,\Sigma}(\bQ^T)$}{X(sl3,Sigma)}}
+\subsection{Geometric model for the tropical space \texorpdfstring{$\X^\uf_{\mathfrak{sl}_3,\Sigma}(\bQ^T)$}{X(sl3,Sigma)}}

-Our aim in this paper is to describe the dual space $\X_{\mathfrak{sl}_3,\Sigma}(\bQ^T)$ as a space of $\fsl_3$-webs with a different type of boundary conditions and some additional structures at punctures.
+Our aim in this paper is to describe the tropical cluster variety $\X_{\mathfrak{sl}_3,\Sigma}(\bQ^T)$ on the dual side as a space of $\fsl_3$-webs with a different type of boundary conditions and some additional structures at punctures.
 We introduce the space $\cL^x(\Sigma,\bQ)$ of rational unbounded $\fsl_3$-laminations on $\Sigma$, which are certain equivalence classes of non-elliptic \emph{signed $\fsl_3$-webs} with positive rational weights (see \cref{subsec:webs}).
 Then we define an $\fsl_3$-version of the shear coordinates of these objects with respect to an ideal triangulation $\tri$.
 As in the $\fsl_2$-case, we need to perturb the ends incident at punctures (and thus make them spiralling) so that they intersect with $\tri$ transversely.
-The spiralling directions are controled by the signs assigned to each end of the $\fsl_3$-web, and this procedure leads to the notion of \emph{spiralling diagrams} (\cref{def:spiralling}) associated with signed $\fsl_3$-webs.
+The spiralling directions are controlled by the signs assigned to each end of the $\fsl_3$-web, and this procedure leads to the notion of \emph{spiralling diagrams} (\cref{def:spiralling}) associated with signed $\fsl_3$-webs.
 After a careful study on the ``good positions'' of a spiralling diagram, we obtain well-defined shear coordinates.